yuelongyu/Lima-tango-python/doc/index.rst

 							       that each frames need a new trigger input (e.g. for 4 frames 4 pulses are waiting for)
 							     - **Internal_trigger_multi**, as for internal_trigger except
-							       that for each frame the acqStart() has to called once.
+							       that for each frame the startAcq() has to called once.
 							     - **External_gate**, wait for a gate signal for each frame, the gate period is the exposure time.
 							     - **External_start_stop**